Menu

 Centers for Medicare and Medicaid Services (CMS) Maintains $750.00 “Low Dollar” Reporting Threshold

 The SMART Act requires CMS to annually review the costs associated with the collection of Medicare conditional payments and set forth a threshold amount applicable to settlements, judgements, awards, or other payments (TPOC amount) for which it will not seek recovery.
-The threshold amount for 2023 was $750.00.
-On February 14, 2024, CMS announced the […]
+The threshold amount for 2024 was $750.00.
+On December 16, 2024, CMS announced the same […]

 Read More